CURRENT ISSUE: August 2023

 By Diane Byrnes

-November ushers in a fantastic colorful foliage in lush shades of red, orange, yellow and orange.
+November ushers in fantastic colorful foliage in lush shades of red, orange, yellow, and orange.
 This is a perfect time to enjoy the fall festivities that are planned!
-Although many folks are still impacted by Covid, as many are still leery to go out and play!
+Although many folks are still impacted by COVID-19, as many are still leery to go out and play!

 River City Brass Band

 For those who do go out, a wide world of music opens up!
-This month the River City Brass Band (RCB) celebrates their 40th anniversary.
-RCB is the only full time Brass Band in America.
-The twenty-eight piece ensemble tours extensively throughout America and performs more than thirty-five concerts in a season as part of their community concert series, along with many other concerts.
+This month the River City Brass Band (RCB) celebrates its 40th anniversary.
+RCB is the only full-time Brass Band in America.
+The twenty-eight-piece ensemble tours extensively throughout America and performs more than thirty-five concerts in a season as part of their community concert series, along with many other concerts.

-James Gourley is Artistic and General Conductor and has been the conductor for the past seven years.
-Born in Scotland, he met with success on the Tuba early in life and today, along with all of his accomplishments, he is International Vice President of the International Tuba and Euphonium Association.
+James Gourley is an Artistic and General Conductor and has been the conductor for the past seven years.
+Born in Scotland, he met with success on the Tuba early in life, and today, along with all of his accomplishments, he is the International Vice President of the International Tuba and Euphonium Association.
 He is also an excellent entertainer!

-In December the RCB perform their annual ‘Christmas Brasstacular’ concert, which is better than figgy pudding!
+In December the RCB performed their annual ‘Christmas Brasstacular’ concert, which is better than figgy pudding!
 There are lots of favorite holiday hits and music from family movies.
 An excellent program!

 And in March it is the ‘Celtic Connections’ concert, with both Irish and Scottish music, Irish dancers, and pipers, with world champion piper Andrew Carlisle, originally from the North of Ireland and a teacher of the pipes at Carnegie Mellon University.
 I will have more about this concert at a later date.